sporestudio/ftp-server/docs/DOCS.md

 ## Overview

-This project involves the deployment and configuration of DNS (bind9) and FTP (vsftpd) servers using Vagrant and Ansible.
+This project involves the **deployment and configuration of DNS (bind9) and FTP (vsftpd) servers using Vagrant and Ansible**.

 The main objective is to provide hands-on experience in configuring FTP servers, addressing two scenarios: anonymous access and local user authentication, and implementing security measures through encryption.
 Additionally, a DNS server is configured to manage the domain `sri.ies`.

 ## Objectives

-1. Acquire practical skills in configuring FTP servers.
+1. **Acquire practical skills in configuring FTP servers**.
-2. Address two scenarios: anonymous access and local user authentication.
+2. **Address two scenarios: anonymous access and local user authentication**.
-3. Implement security measures through encryption.
+3. **Implement security measures through encryption**.
-4. Configure a DNS server to manage FTP server domains.
+4. **Configure a DNS server to manage FTP server domains**.

 ## Requirements